OpenDSA/OpenDSA/RST/en/BIO/Dot Matrix.rst

 Dotplot
 =======

-**The dotplot is a simple picture that gives an overview of the similarities between two sequences**.Less obvious is its close relationship to alignments.
-The dotplot is a table or matrix.
-The rows correspond to the residues of one sequence and the columns to the residues of the other sequence.
-In its simplest form,
-**the positions in the dotplot are left blank if the residues are different, and filled if they match**.
-Stretches of similar residues show up as diagonals in the upper left–lower right (northwest–southeast) direction.
-DNA sequence is compared with its reverse-complemented sequence.Parallel diagonals represent the inverted repeats.
-**The dotplot gives a quick pictorial statement of the relationship between two sequences**.
-Obvious features of similarity stand out.`
+| Dotplot is a one of the simplest and oldest methods to compare two protein or nucleotide sequences and it's a visual/graphic way of looking at regions of similarity between two sequences.

+**How to do this?**

+* Two sequences of similar or variable length.
+* Write each letter of one sequence in a row.
+* Write each letter of the other sequence in column.
+* Start filling boxes where there is a letter for sequence 1 in 2 and for 2 in 1.
+* The positions left blank if the letters are different.

+**Advantages:**

+* Good for identification of long regions of strong similarity.
+* easy to make and interpret.
+* can be used for any length sequence.

+**Disadvantages:**

+* graphical representation doesn't give information about mutation.

 .. inlineav:: Dot ss
    :long_name: DNA Sequencing example Slideshow
    :links: AV/BIO/Dot.css
    :scripts: AV/BIO/Dot.js
+   :output: show

+.. inlineav:: Filter ss
+   :long_name: DNA Sequencing example Slideshow
+   :links: AV/BIO/Filter.css
+   :scripts: AV/BIO/Filter.js
    :output: show